-Senate Bill 1450: SB 1450 makes numerous changes to the penalties for violating Florida's environmental laws.
+CS/Senate Bill 1450: PCS/CS/SB 1450 makes numerous changes to the penalties for violating Florida's environmental laws.
 The bill increases required or maximum environmental penalties in various sections of the Florida Statutes.
 Most of the changes increase a penalty by 50 percent.

-Additionally, the bill changes the duration that certain penalties may run, so that, until a violation is resolved by order or judgment, each day during any portion of which a violation occurs or is not remediated constitutes a separate offense.
+The bill changes the duration that several penalties may run, so that each day during any portion of which certain violations occur constitutes a separate offense.
+For civil penalties imposed under chapter 403, Florida Statutes., the bill provides that, if the violation is an unauthorized discharge of domestic wastewater, each day the cause of the violation is not addressed constitutes a separate offense until the violation is resolved by order or judgement.